 - David Shinkle (2 Peter 1:1-12)

-Sungeun Paik was born in Seoul, South Korea and is excited to join the Center4ME tem as the special events coordinator.
+Camelia Jefferson was born and raised in Lynchburg, VA and is excited to join the Center4ME team as the special events coordinator.

-Her favorite Bible verse is “Do everything in love (1 Corinthians 16:14)”.
-Her future goals are to complete her Bachelors in Broadcasting and become a film producer.
+Her favorite bible verse is “God is within her; she will not fail (Psalm 46:5)”.
+Her future goals are to complete her Bachelors in Forensic Science and become a Crime Scene Investigator.

 Nancy Whalen is originally from Fairless Hills, Pennsylvania, right outside of Philadelphia.
 She graduated from Liberty University with her Bachelors in Worship and Music Studies, specializing in Inter-Cultural studies and is now working toward her Master’s degree in Theology with a cognate in Global Studies.
 In her time at Liberty as an undergraduate Nancy has served as a Prayer Leader, Spiritual Life Director, and Project manager for the Community Care Initiative and worked as a Peer Mentor for LEAD Fellowship.
 She continues to work at her church as the associate worship leader alongside her fiancée and helps a local family as a nanny to their five foster children and has her own business as a Mary Kay Consultant.

 In the future Nancy plans to go to the Caribbean as a full-time missionary starting first in Haiti and eventually going to St. Lucia, Jamaica and Trinidad and Tobago.
 In each place she hopes to disciple the Christians that are already there and teach them how to disciple other natives.
 Using her Worship degree, she plans on hosting open air worship services in the streets as well and focus on witnessing to the people in the streets, the deaf and those who practice animistic religions.